MuhammedZohaib/My-Second-Brain/Network.md

 ## Arguments:
 1. `-s` Scan Type
+2. `-n` Don't convert to domain names
+3. `-Pn` to avoid host discovery
+4. `--reason` it states the reason why port is marked as open,closed or filtered.

 ## Ping Scan:
 Our first goal is to reduce IP ranges to active or interested hosts.